-- As indicated in the accompanying financial statements, the Corporation's total liabilities exceeded its total assets by approximately \$388,784.
-The liabilities include approximately \$2.8 million in long-term debt that is held by Willwoods Community and no amounts are expected to become due during the year ended July 31, 2024. - As a result, management believes the Corporation can meet its obligations for the twelve-month period following the date the financial statements are available to be issued.
+As shown in the accompanying financial statements, the Corporation's total liabilities exceed its total assets by \$906,070.
+This includes long-term debt of \$2,798,939 held by Willwoods Community, a related party, which is due on July 31, 2028.
+Willwoods Community has indicated their intention to forgive the interest and extend the due date if necessary.
+Therefore, management believes the Corporation can meet its obligations for the twelve months following the issuance of the financial statements.